 My theoretical orientation is primarily behavioral and cognitive-behavioral, although I incorporate techniques from other disciplines as needed to best serve my clients.
 I also have more than 25 years of experience conducting cognitive, academic, behavioral, emotional, and neuropsychological assessments with children and teens.

 For 15 years, I worked as the Psychologist at a Catholic Elementary and Middle School in Rancho Santa Margarita while also maintaining a part-time private practice.
-I began full-time private practice in August of 2014, where I provide a range of services, including: assessment and counseling with children and adolescents; consultation services with parents; educational planning and support with schools; and other services designed to help each child achieve his or her full potential.
+I began full-time private practice in August of 2014.
+I provide a range of services in my practice, including: assessment with children and teens; counseling with youth and families; consultation services with parents; educational planning and support with schools; and other services designed to help each child achieve his or her full potential.
 I incorporate my Christian values into counseling when appropriate and welcomed by my clients and their families.

 I am a past and/or current member of the following professional organizations: American Psychological Association (APA); Association of Educational Therapists (AET, Allied Professional); California Association of Marriage and Family Therapists (CAMFT, Associate Member); California Psychological Association (CPA); and International Dyslexia Association (IDA).
 I have presented at many national conferences, and I am co-author on more than two dozen peer-reviewed journal articles.
 I contribute to the profession of psychology by supervising pre-doctoral interns and volunteering as a mentor for psychology undergraduate students at San Diego State University (SDSU).

 Please visit the Resources tab to view my Curriculum Vitae (CV).

 "A hundred years from now it will not matter what my bank account was, the sort of house I lived in, or the kind of car I drove.
 But the word may be different, because I was important in the life of a child."